burnol-math/irwin/docs/index.rst

 also gives exact theoretical formulas for Kempner-like series where multiple digits are simultaneously excluded.

-The general case of both alternating and positive series have been first published in:
+The alternating and positive series for all $k\geq0$ have been first published in:

 - Measures for the summation of Irwin series, https://arxiv.org/abs/2402.09083.